 O2 |

-An Opensignal report from September 2024 found that EE has an average download speed of 45.9Mbps, an average upload speed of 9.8Mbps, and an earlier April 2020 report found that its average latency (the time the network takes to respond to a request) was 36.0ms.
+An Opensignal report from January 2026 found that EE has an average download speed of 53.2Mbps and an average upload speed of 10.4Mbps, while a 2025 report from Speedtest found that its average loaded latency (the time the network takes to respond to a request when the connection is under heavy use) was 583.53ms.

-Those are all better results than Three, Vodafone or O2, and that’s good news for Lyca Mobile, as it’s likely to sport similar results.
-Those speed results factor in a combination of 5G, 4G and 3G.
+That latency is middling but those download and upload speeds are better results than Three, Vodafone or O2, and that’s good news for Lyca Mobile, as it’s likely to sport similar results.
+Those speed results factor in a combination of 5G and 4G.

-For 5G specifically, we’ll have to look at EE again, and that network was found to have a UK-wide average download speed of 96.8Mbps by Opensignal in September 2024, which is behind Three and Vodafone.
+For 5G specifically, we’ll have to look at EE again, and that network was found to have a UK-wide average download speed of 92.2Mbps by Opensignal in January 2026, which is behind Three and Vodafone.

-Elsewhere, a RootMetrics report found in the first half of 2024 that EE’s median 5G download speed was more impressive at 207.5Mbps.
-That report also put its 95th percentile 5G download speed (meaning close to the highest recorded by the network) at 709.0Mbps.
+Elsewhere, a RootMetrics report found in the second half of 2025 that EE’s median 5G download speed was more impressive at 236.7Mbps.
+That report also put its 95th percentile 5G download speed (meaning close to the highest recorded by the network) at 684.0Mbps.

 Lyca Mobile doesn’t currently publish a full traffic management policy, but it does say that there is a fair use policy, which could see your service limited or terminated if your usage is continually ‘excessive’ or ‘unreasonable.’